peter-brost/axios-with-selenium/README.md

 - Install the project dependencies by running: `$pip install -r requirements.txt`

 ## Running The Tests
-- To run the tests, run the following command: `behave`
+- To run the tests, run the following command: `$behave`